Pyramid of Djoser: Step pyramid

 The crowning feature of the complex is the Step Pyramid which rises from the Saqqara plateau in six steps to a height between 60 m and 62.5 m.
 This element was revised repeatedly in construction, going through a series of developmental phases that culminated in its step pyramidal form.
 These phases are traditionally labelled, following Jean-Philippe Lauer's excavations: M1, M2, M3, P1, P1', and P2.
 (Note: There is direct evidence for some of these stages, though others remain hypothetical in nature as confirming or disproving them would require dismantling the pyramid.)

 In the early stages (M1 to M3) the structure had the form of a mastaba before alterations (P1 to P2) were made to create its step pyramidal form.
 In the first stage (M1), the mastaba had a square plan 63 m in length that rose to a height of 8.4 m.
 This was built from a core of limestone blocks arranged in horizontal beds and bound with yellow or red clay.
-A 2.6 m thick casing of fine white Tura limestone was applied to the core arranged in the same horizontal manner.
+A 2.6 m casing of fine white Tura limestone was applied to the core arranged in the same horizontal manner.
 The outer blocks were inclined to ~82° and the top of the mastaba likely had a slightly convex shape.
 A second casing of fine white limestone was applied to this which increased the mastaba's base length to 71.5 m square (M2).
 The casing was 4.2 m thick at the base and 3.4 m thick at the peak and was about 0.525 m lower than the initial mastaba height.
-The outer blocks of this second coat also had a steeper incline at ~76°.
+The outer blocks of this second coat also had a slightly less vertical incline at ~76°.
 The mastaba was then extended 8.4 m east to cover a series of eleven shafts 33 m deep that ended in passages that led west to the burial chambers of members of Djoser's family.
-This extension was built from locally sourced limestone rubble and cased by 1.5 m thick limestone coating that formed an extension of M2.
+This extension was built from locally sourced limestone rubble and cased by 1.5 m limestone coating that formed an extension of M2.
 The mastaba had a new, rectangular ground plan 71.5 m by 79.5 m.
-At this stage the mastaba still peaked at 8.4 m in height, too short to be seen from outside the 10.5 m high enclosure wall.
+At this stage the mastaba still peaked at 8.4 m in height, too short to be seen from outside the 10.5 m enclosure wall.